Pedometer: Nintendo Consoles

 On November 1, 2008, Nintendo released the Nintendo DS title Personal Trainer: Walking (歩いてわかる 生活リズムDS, Aruite Wakaru Seikatsu Rhythm DS), which includes two pedometers.
 They connect to the game card via infrared signals.

 On September 12, 2009, Nintendo released Pokémon HeartGold and SoulSilver in Japan.
 Each game comes bundled with a device called a Pokéwalker, which functions as a pedometer and allows players to transfer one Pokémon from their game to the Pokéwalker via infrared signals.
 Unlike the Personal Trainer: Walking pedometers, the Pokéwalker features a small LCD screen and multiple buttons.
 Walking with the Pokéwalker earns experience points for the Pokémon.

 The Nintendo 3DS, released March 27, 2011, features an internal pedometer that counts and records daily step counts while in sleep mode.
 Every hundred steps earns a Play Coin, which can be spent on a variety of extras and bonuses.
-This pedometer is easily fooled, however, and 'steps' can be created by simply lifting the device up and down in the hand with a motion similar to walking.

 On October 31, 2013, Nintendo released Wii Fit U, which was able to interface with the Fit Meter, which was a pedometer with similar hardware to the Pokéwalker, but instead themed around Wii Fit U and with the ability to store and display the user's Mii.
 It could be checked into the game via the infrared transceiver on top of the Wii U Gamepad, and could track the altitude of the player while walking.